-The biggest consideration is whether to pay off your mortgage or invest.
-What if, instead of putting money into getting rid of the mortgage early, you invested the cash elsewhere?
+Your biggest consideration might be whether to pay off your mortgage or invest.
+What if, instead of putting money into getting rid of your mortgage early, you invested the cash elsewhere?

-Many mortgages today have rates of 3.5 percent to 5.5 percent, so if paying off your mortgage early leads to a return equal to your interest rate, that return is somewhat lackluster.
-Compare that to the annualized return for the S&P 500 — roughly 10 percent over the last 90 years.
+Mortgage rates are at all-time lows, so if paying off your mortgage early leads to a return equal to your interest rate, that return would likely be lackluster compared to the annualized return for the S&P 500 — roughly 10 percent over the last 90 years.

-Additionally, Bowen points out, you could take the cash you’d use to pay off your mortgage early and leverage it into buying a cash-flow-positive property like multi-family real estate or single-family homes that have the potential to offer higher long-term returns.
+A potentially better use of the funds might be to take the cash you’d use to pay off your mortgage and leverage it into buying a cash flow-positive property like multi-family real estate or single-family homes that have the potential to offer higher long-term returns, Bowen points out.

 “The thing is, no one can give you a guarantee on an investment,” Bowen cautions.
 “You can put your money in the stock market and lose it.
 You can put your money in real estate and it doesn’t perform as well as you expected it to.”

-Will all your cash be tied up the mortgage?
+2. Will all your cash be tied up in the mortgage?

 Before taking a large chunk of your wealth and using it to pay off your mortgage early, don’t forget to look at liquidity.
 Your home is considered a non-liquid asset because it can take months — or longer — to sell the property and access the capital.

-“If you start paying down your mortgage too fast, you risk depleting your liquidity,” says Amanda Thomas, a client advisor at Mission Wealth.
+“If you start paying down your mortgage too fast, you risk depleting your liquidity,” says Amanda Thomas, a client advisor at Mission Wealth in Santa Barbara, California.
 “The kind of liquidity you have is important, too.
 You don’t want too much cash tied up in retirement funds because you can get slammed with fees if you have to withdraw early.”

-Bowen suggests maintaining a cushion that protects you for at least six months before you consider using a large chunk of your liquidity to retire your mortgage early.
+Bowen suggests maintaining a cushion that protects you for at least six months before you consider using a large portion of your liquidity to retire your mortgage early.

-Next, be realistic about what you’re likely to do with that money if you don’t use it to pay off your mortgage early.
-If you don’t put that money toward making extra mortgage payments, will you actually use it to get ahead?
+Be realistic about what you’re likely to do with your money if you don’t use it to pay off your mortgage early.
+Will you actually use it to get ahead?

-“Personally, I’m paying down my mortgage,” Thomas of Mission Wealth says.
+“Personally, I’m paying down my mortgage,” says Thomas of Mission Wealth.
 “It feels good to have it paid off before retirement.
 It might not always make financial sense, but it offers peace of mind and it might allow for better budgeting.”

 Another potential advantage is the ability to borrow against the equity in your home.
-Having a large amount of equity can allow you to establish a home equity line of credit (HELOC), providing a source of emergency income, as well as make home improvements.
-HELOC interest rates are near historic lows, and if the money is used to make repairs or build an add-on, the money might be tax-deductible.
+Having a considerable amount of equity can allow you to establish a home equity line of credit (HELOC), providing a source of emergency income, as well as allowing you to make home improvements or make progress toward other financial goals.

 Pros and cons of paying off your mortgage early

-- Eliminate the monthly amount going toward your mortgage, freeing up cash flow that can be useful, especially during retirement.
+- Eliminates your monthly mortgage payment, freeing up cash flow that can be useful, especially during retirement

-- Save money on interest, potentially thousands of dollars.
+- Saves you money on interest, potentially thousands of dollars

-- Receive a predictable rate of return, equal to the interest rate on the debt you’re paying down.
+- Can receive a predictable rate of return, equal to the interest rate on the balance you’re paying off

-- It’s possible to tap the equity in your home if you need money later.
+- Can tap the equity in your home if you need money later

-- Ties up a good chunk of your liquidity and net worth in your home, and it might be harder to access it later.
+- Ties up a good chunk of your liquidity and net worth in your home, which might make it harder to access later

-- You miss out on the potential for higher returns from other investments.
+- Could miss out on potential higher returns from other investments

 Tips to pay off your mortgage early

-- Pay off high-interest debt before making extra mortgage payments: Other debt, like credit cards, may have much higher interest rates.
-When you pay off your mortgage early before tackling other debt, you could end up behind.
-Credit card debt, perosnal loans and even car loans usually cost you more and the interest isn’t tax-deductible.
-So, before putting money into paying off the mortgage early, get rid of the other debt first.
+- Pay off high-interest debt before making extra mortgage payments – Other debt like credit card balances might have much higher interest rates than your mortgage, so if you pay off your mortgage early instead of tackling that, you could end up behind.
+Credit card debt, personal loans and even car loans usually cost you more, and the interest isn’t tax-deductible.
+It might be wiser to get rid of other debt first.

-- Make sure you’re investing for retirement: When deciding whether to pay off the mortgage or invest, don’t forget to consider retirement.
+- Make sure you’re investing for retirement – When deciding whether to pay off your mortgage or invest, don’t forget to consider retirement.
 Make sure you’re putting money into a tax-advantaged retirement account, like a 401(k) or IRA, first.
 If your company offers a match, take advantage of it and work on building your nest egg.
 Having a good retirement account on top of having your house paid off by the time you retire can be a good combination.

-- Refinance: Think about refinancing your mortgage to a shorter loan term, such as switching to a 15-year loan from a 30-year mortgage.
-You’ll make higher payments each month, but it’s a way you can save on interest and still be out of debt sooner.
+- Refinance – Think about refinancing your mortgage to a shorter loan term, such as switching to a 15-year loan from a 30-year mortgage.
+You’ll be making higher payments each month, but it’s a way you can save on interest and still be out of debt sooner.

-- Consider making bi-weekly payments: One way to get started with making extra mortgage payments to set up a bi-weekly schedule.
+- Consider making biweekly payments – One way to get started with making extra mortgage payments is to set up a biweekly schedule.
 This amounts to making a full extra monthly payment each year and can reduce the time spent with a mortgage.
-Starting with bi-weekly payments can help you get ahead on your mortgage while allowing you to keep working toward other financial goals.
+Starting with biweekly payments can help you get ahead on your mortgage while allowing you to keep working toward other financial goals.

-- Check for prepayment penalties: Don’t forget to check for mortgage prepayment penalties.
+- Check for a prepayment penalty – Don’t forget to check for mortgage a prepayment penalty.
 If you pay off your mortgage early, you might be charged an extra fee.
 Run the numbers to see if you still come out ahead after paying a penalty.

-It’s important to figure out what works best for your situation and is most likely to help you reach your short- and long-term financial goals.
-Sometimes, with financial planning, it’s not a straight assessment of what’s the best by the numbers.
-People want to feel good about where the money is going — no matter what the spreadsheet says.
+When considering whether to pay off your mortgage early, it’s important to figure out what works best for your situation and is most likely to help you reach your short- and long-term financial goals.
+Sometimes, with financial planning, it’s not a straight assessment of what’s best by the numbers.
+People want to feel good about where their money is going — no matter what the spreadsheet says.

-For some, owing money causes stress and paying off the mortgage early can bring peace of mind.
+For some, owing money causes stress, and paying off a mortgage early can bring peace of mind.
 For people nearing retirement, a paid-off mortgage means they have that much more free cash flow from their fixed income when they stop working.

 “My wife likes having money in the bank, whereas I’d rather invest it,” says Bowen.
 “But if money is a tool, then that money is buying her happiness, so it’s working.”